JonnyHeavey/ngx-webauthn/apps/demo/README.md

 - **Storage**: Credentials are stored in localStorage for demo purposes
 - **Security**: Uses proper WebAuthn challenge generation and validation
+- **Configuration**: Relying party information is configured at application level for security
 - **Error Handling**: Comprehensive error messages for different failure scenarios
 - **Responsive**: Works on desktop and mobile devices
 - **Material Design**: Clean, modern UI using Angular Material